 MULTI-TRIP OFFER! – 10% Discount if you book more than one trip direct with us online – just type multitrip in the Travel Agent Code Box as you book and click Apply

 If you prefer to book and pay by telephone, just give us a call and we will process it for you – 01609 779933 (+44 1609 779933 if dialing from overseas).

 If there is limited online availability on the date you have selected, please contact us as we may be able to make more spaces available for you.

-This trip can also be booked as a PRIVATE GROUP TOUR (from either York, Leeds or Harrogate), for any number of passengers up to 15 on any date, at a lump sum cost ranging from £295 – £495 (depending when you want to do it, not how many of you there are!).
-For that option, just email us with the date you require and we will confirm availability and the price for that day – firstname.lastname@example.org
+This trip can also be booked as a PRIVATE GROUP TOUR (from either York, Leeds or Harrogate), for any number of passengers up to 15 on any date, at a lump sum cost of £295 (November – February), £395 (March) or £495 (April – October).
+For that option, just email us with the date/pick-up point you require and we will confirm availability and the price for that day – email@example.com

 All timings are approximate (except the start time!) and you should not book onward travel arrangements too close to the time of our arrival back in York in case we have traffic problems.
 If you do have onward travel arrangements that evening, mention it to our Tour Guide in the morning and we will do our best to help.

 We are very flexible and do everything we can to ensure that ALL our passengers have a great day out with us by providing options and choices.
 This could mean that we adjust the itinerary to accommodate special requests from the group, or to make the best we can of the day if the weather is unfavourable.